Analysis, forecasting and system identification of a floating offshore wind turbine using dynamic mode decomposition: Introduction

-Such feedforward algorithms rely on forecasting techniques to estimate upcoming disturbances or changes in the state to be controlled.
-Hence, the predictive algorithm is invested of a primary role in the success of the control strategy.
-Several machine learning algorithms have been implemented in the literature to predict relevant quantities for FOWT and control.
-In \cite{roh2022}, the delay introduced by the hydraulic actuator of the blades' pitch angle control is addressed.
-The blade pitch angle is predicted by a long short-term memory neural network and its signal is exploited to compensate for the actuation delay, resulting in improved control performances.
-In \cite{ma2018}, two different forecasting algorithms are developed to predict the wave elevation and feed a feedforward LQR controller: one is based on the Prony method and identifies the signal as a sum of exponentials; the other uses Least-squares Support Vector Machines regression to estimate the forecasted signal from a high dimensional feature space of the input vector.
-The study in \cite{barooni2024} adopts a convolutional neural network merged with a gated recurrent unit network for the forecasting of the dynamic behavior of FOWTs.
 Albeit powerful, machine learning and deep learning methods typically require large training datasets, comprising a range of operating conditions as complete as possible to learn patterns that generalize to \textit{new} situations.
-The training of such algorithms can be computationally expensive, and typically not compatible with real-time learning and digital twinning, where the system characteristics and response to external perturbations change with the system aging.
+In addition, the training of such algorithms can be computationally expensive, and typically not compatible with real-time learning and digital twinning, where the system characteristics and response to external perturbations change with the system aging.